 This is a two-hour weekly class survey course in lecture and/or seminar format of the many issues involved in federal contract law, not contract law in general.
 Federal procurements boast of a multihundred billion dollar marketplace annually.
 State run procurements often are modeled after the federal sector and add to this value.
 Bid protests, contract changes, special clauses in the Federal Acquisition Regulation, False Claim Act, contract terminations, and claims are covered.
 Class attendance and participation (10%) are required.
 Normally, a take-home exam option is used for final grading (90%).
-Tulane and Loyola students are invited to register.
-Course site this semester to be announced.
+The course is taught by Stan Millan, Special Counsel at Jones Walker LLP.
+Tulane and Lovola students are invited to register.
+The course site for Spring 2021 will be at Tulane.